1. Creating a job

 - Nomad has built in support for consul using the

-allows to configure (among others) the name of the service and the port (using the port tag from earlier)check
+serviceandcheckstanzas serviceallows to configure (among others) the name of the service and the port (using the port tag from earlier)checkallows to define what health check should be performed by Consul to ensure the service is healthy

 job "http-echo-dynamic-service" {